-In principle this worked.
+In principle, this worked.
 But in practice, the input Gerber file, containing the zillions of draws that were needed for the vector fill, was huge.
-More importantly, it took ages - easily an entire shift - to plot a plane, so it was highly impractical.
+More importantly, it took ages-easily an entire shift-to plot a plane, so it was highly impractical.

-The solution was to plot in negative, in other words, creating the clearances rather than the copper pours.
+The solution was to plot in negative, in other words, creating the clearances rather than the copper pours, as shown in Figure 4.